davepinch/pinchy.cc/collections/_fragments/reality-is-a-simulation.md

 ---
 title: "reality is a simulation"
 date: 2022-07-29
-related:
+related: Simulation hypothesis - Wikipedia
-  - Simulation hypothesis - Wikipedia
+type: fragment
 tags:
   - What is Reality
   - fragment